trco/wannabe/README.md

 For a successful startup, Wannabe requires the configuration and SSL certificate files.

-For information on configuration see the [Configuration](#configuration) section.
-You must generate and use the self-signed SSL certificate for Wannabe to securely proxy HTTPS requests to other servers.
+For information on configuration, see the [Configuration](#configuration) section.
+Wannabe comes with a built-in self-signed SSL certificate that can be used out of the box for securely proxying HTTPS requests to other servers.
 It's crucial to ensure that the client's operating system, whether on a local machine or within a containerized environment, trusts the SSL certificate for secure communication with Wannabe.
+You can find the built-in certificate and its key in the `certs` folder of this repository.
 For guidance on adding the SSL certificate to your operating system and configuring trust settings, please refer to the relevant documentation.

+However, if you prefer to use your own custom SSL certificate, you have the option to generate and use a self-signed certificate.
+See the [Running as a standalone server](#running-as-a-standalone-server) or [Running in docker](#running-in-docker) sections for details on how to use your own custom SSL certificate.

 ### Generate self-signed SSL certificate

 ```
 // generate 2048-bit private key
-openssl genrsa -out wannabe.key 2048
+openssl genrsa -out custom_certificate_wannabe.key 2048
 ```

 ```
 // generate self-signed SSL certificate valid for 10 years
-openssl req -new -x509 -key wannabe.key -out wannabe.crt -days 3650
+openssl req -new -x509 -key custom_certificate_wannabe.key -out custom_certificate_wannabe.crt -days 3650
 ```

 ### Running as a standalone server

+Like any Go program, Wannabe can be launched by following these steps:
+1. Clone the repository.
+2. Add a `config.json` file to the root of the cloned repository.
+3. Use either the built-in certificate `wannabe.crt` and its key `wannabe.key` in the `certs` folder of the repository, or overwrite both certificate files with your own custom certificate and key.
-Like any Go program, Wannabe can be launched by simply cloning the repository, adding a `config.json`, `wannabe.crt` and `wannabe.key` to the root of the cloned repository, compiling the source code into an executable binary file using the `go build` command, and then running the program with the `go run` command.
+4. Compile the source code into an executable binary file using the `go build` command, then run the program with the `./wannabe` command (or `wannabe.exe` on Windows).

 ### Running in Docker

 Wannabe provides official [Docker images](https://hub.docker.com/r/trco/.wannabe) for running the application within a container.

-To ensure a successful launch of the application, the configuration `.json` file and SSL certificate `.crt` and `.key` files should be mounted from the host operating system to the `/usr/src/app` directory of the Wannabe container.
-The environment variables `CONFIG_PATH`, `CERT_PATH`, and `CERT_KEY_PATH` should be set to the paths where the relevant files are mounted.
+To ensure a successful launch of the application, the configuration `.json` file should be present at the defined `CONFIG_PATH` environment variable.
+In case of using your own custom SSL certificate, the certificate `.crt` and key `.key` files should be present at the defined `CERT_PATH` and `CERT_KEY_PATH` environment variables.
 Inside the container, the Wannabe server operates on port 6789, and the API is accessible through port 6790.

 ```
 // pull the latest Wannabe image from Docker Hub